Friday, September 30, 2011

 A Pine beetle and larvae at the Northern Forestry Centre in Edmonton, Alberta.
 Greg Southam, Edmonton Journal

-he dry spell descended on the Southwest in the mid-1990s, after twenty years of wet weather, and didn't let go until 2005.
+The dry spell descended on the Southwest in the mid-1990s, after twenty years of wet weather, and didn't let go until 2005.
 At the Los Alamos National Laboratory, ecologist David Breshears could look out his window at a pinyon study plot the size of a football field and actually watch the trees die.

 "I would see the trees go from vibrant green to pale, gasping green to pale brown to dropping all their needles," he remembers.
 Between 2002 and 2003, the die-off was so extensive that patches of graying trees could be seen from outer space.
-It extended over 4,600 square miles, an area the size of Germany's Black Forest. (
+It extended over 4,600 square miles, an area the size of Germany's Black Forest.
+(Full Story)

 To subscribe to Los Alamos Report, please e-mail listmanager@lanl.gov and include the words subscribe losalamosreport in the body of your email message; to unscubscribe, include unsubscribe losalamosreport.